 Dana has been with Poarch Thompson Law since 2005 and while she’s worn many hats, she now manages our entire paralegal team while still working on our most difficult family-based matters.
 Dana loves what she does, and it shows.
 Our clients know that Dana is invested in their cases, and she is an integral part of each client’s success.
 Whether she’s juggling multiple tasks to meet client deadlines, engaging faceless government agencies, or working closely with our paralegal staff and attorneys, Dana is the consummate professional and our clients’ best ally.
 When she’s not at the office, Dana is likely attending or watching a sporting event, walking her dogs Taz and Harvey, or hanging out with a close-knit group of Clinevell kin.

-Danielle brings 20 years of experience in both public and private accounting to her work managing Poarch Thompson Law.
+Danielle brings 20 years of experience in both public and private accounting to her work as Poarch Thompson Law’s Chief Financial Officer.
 A graduate of Mary Baldwin College (B.A., Business Administration), Danielle keeps the accounting and billing operations running smoothly.
 With grace, humor, and a well-executed plan, Danielle keeps the office sailing smoothly so that the attorneys can focus on clients and casework.
 A native of Blacksburg, she is a devoted Hokie fan.
 When she is not attending her sons’ sporting events you can find her on the tennis courts playing in the local USTA leagues.